By Ali Beckman, Technical Director and Head Teacher at Puddle Ducks Swimming Classes

 If you are taking your toddler swimming for the first time, you need to think carefully about the pool environment.
 First impressions are important and a cold pool could put a toddler off wanting to go again.
-Any pool you choose should be heated to over 28°C, be clean and well-managed.
+Any pool you choose should be heated to over 28°C, be clean and well managed.
+Pool cleaning technology has improved, and there are several distinct types of pool cleaners to suit any pool's size or requirements.
+Clean pools are not uncommon nowadays.
 Many local authority pools have a ‘baby’ pool which is warmer and shallower than the main pool.
 If you are a member of a private gym with a pool, these are often warmer than average so ask if you can take your child along (there may be certain times of the week that children aren’t allowed in).
 If you cannot find a pool that is warm, you may want to consider a mini-wetsuit for your child.
 The logistics at the pool are also important; is there sufficient room in the changing rooms, do you need money for a locker, is the car parking plentiful and close to the pool?

 Of course, if you want to have full control of their first experience in the water, you could always buy your own mini swimming pool for kids.
 These can really help little ones get used to the water, and there are a surprising number of options available, from paddling pools to big garden swimming pools!